 Under the doctrine of Parliamentary sovereignty, the UK courts could decline to be bound by a judgment of the Strasbourg Court and it would have no effect in domestic law.
 Notwithstanding a decline in (let’s say) international reputation and standing, the UK government would suffer penalties as reparation for consequences of the breach.
 On that footing, the UK government might as well just secede from the Convention.
 One cannot be a signatory to an agreement whilst also not wishing to be bound by its terms.

-The heart of the problem is the constitutional legitimacy of the Strasbourg Court inherent in its "development" of the Convention jurisprudence in line with the nebulous doctrine of the "living instrument".
-I think it is unacceptable for a foreign court to assume its own jurisdiction unilaterally - as it defines it.
+The heart of the problem is the constitutional legitimacy of the Strasbourg Court (in its “development” of Convention jurisprudence) via the “living tree” doctrine.
+I think it is unacceptable for a foreign court to assume its own jurisdiction unilaterally.

 The Convention was originally conceived as a partial statement of rights universally regarded as fundamental: no torture, no arbitrary killing or imprisonment, freedom of thought and expression, due process of law and so on.
 It was not originally designed as a dynamic treaty.
 It was the Strasbourg court which transformed it into a dynamic treaty in the course of the first two decades of its existence.
 Its doctrine has been that the Convention is what it calls a ‘living instrument’.
 The court develops it by a process of extrapolation or analogy, so as to reflect its own view of what additional rights a modern democracy ought to have.